Serenity 6.4.3 Release Notes (2023-01-07)

 omits these properties during serialization/deserialization, System.Text.Json

-(which we will be switching to soon) and several third-party tools such as ApiExplorer
+(which we will be switching to soon) and several third-party tools, such as ApiExplorer

-, which is used by Swagger
+used by Swagger

 and NameField